Privacy Statement

 Collection from you: we collect and store information you provide directly to us (either in person, by email, by phone, or by any other direct means) in order to deliver our services.
 This includes:

-• Personal information: such as date of birth, passport and driver’s licence details & tax file number/s:
+- Personal information: such as your Tax File Number/s, date of birth and driver’s licence and passport details;

-• Business details: such as your Australian Business Number, Company and other entity details (trusts etc); and/or
+- Business details: such as your Australian Business Number, Trust details or related entities.

-1.1 Communications: when you communicate with us, we collect information such as your contact details (email address or phone number).
+1.1 Communications: when you communicate with us, we collect information such as your contact details (such as email address or phone number).
 You can elect to not receive communications from us by contacting our Privacy Officer.

 1.2 Through other sources: where necessary, we also collect your information from publicly available records.
 Where appropriate and necessary to do so we collect information from public records such as those maintained by the Australian Securities and Investments Commission, Australian Financial Security Authority (such as the Personal Property Securities Register), and land titles offices in each state.
 We may do this where it is unreasonable or impractical to collect this information from you.